GOIT-Course-Project/Module-1-CP/personal_assistant/README.md

             Personal Assistant(PA)
 This application is intended for organizing, organizing and storing contacts and text notes.

+The application is installed as a module Python and can be called from the command line anywhere in the system with the command "pa"

 Key features
  - save, view, search (by record number), edit and delete contacts;
  - save, view, search (by record number or by coincidence), edit and delete notes;